dianamatkava/art-ascii/README.md

 python script.py
 ```

 When prompted, enter the absolute path to the image you want to convert.
-The result will be saved in ascii_image.txt.
+The ASCII output will be saved to `ascii_image.txt` and streamed to your terminal.